keboola/connection-docs/transformations/dbt/cloud/cloud.md

 ![](imgs/2776269036.png){: width="100%" }

-*Note: Those files can be also easily [retrieved externally via the API](https://keboola.docs.apiary.io/#reference/files/list-files/list-files) or from an integrated Jupyter workspace for further analysis.*
+**Tip:**: Those files can be also easily [retrieved externally via the API](https://keboola.docs.apiary.io/#reference/files/list-files/list-files) or from an integrated Jupyter workspace for further analysis.

-**Tip:** please mind the base URL of API call, which depends on the stack you are using (US vs. Azure EU vs. EU central)
+*Note: Please keep in mind that the base URL of the API call depends on the stack you are using: US vs. Azure EU vs. EU central.*

 ## dbt Cloud API Source Component